biojava/biojava-tutorial/structure/mmcif.md

         System.out.println(structure.getChains().size());
 ```

-As you can see, the AtomCache will again download the missing mmCIF file for 4HHB in the background.
+See other supported file types in the `StructureFileType` enum.

 ## URL based parsing of files